Gypsymothalert.com LOGO

 gypsy moth caterpillars

-was not as bad in 2009 as in 2008 and much less than in 2007 even though Shamong did not do any aerial spraying in 2009.
+In Shamong, NJ, the gypsy moth problem was not nearly as bad in 2009 as in 2008 and much less than in 2007.
+Shamong did not do any aerial spraying in 2009.

-We did not find near as many gypsy moth caterpillars on our trees.
-When we did find caterpillars they seemed sickly, or dead.
+We did not find nearly as many gypsy moth caterpillars on our trees.
+The few we did find seemed sickly, or dead.
+See photo at the right.

 In 2009, the results of trees having been badly defoliated in 2007 became very apparent.
 Many trees never recovered and are now dead and will have to be removed at considerable expense.
 Some are already being removed.
 Examples are shown below.